503525/cse15l-lab-reports/lab3.md

 [comment]: <> (Find four interesting command line options for less, find, or grep)
 [comment]: <> (Find two examples of using each option on files from the docsearch technical directory)
 [comment]: <> (Cite your sources!)

+---
+## Part Two: Researching Commands (Find)

+The `find` command is a useful command that allows one to recursively search for files and directories within a given directory.

+In this section, we will go over some interesting command line options that can be used to refine a search.

+This information was found here: [https://www.geeksforgeeks.org/find-command-in-linux-with-examples/].
+Check it out for more information.

+### Option 1: `find -type`

+### Option 2: `find -name`

+### Option 3: `find -size`

+### Option 4: `